 Unity World Headquarters at Unity Village (UWH) serves spiritual seekers and Unity constituents through prayer support, publications, retreats and events, and online resources.
 Unity Worldwide Ministries (UWM) supports Unity ministers, leaders, and Unity spiritual communities with leading-edge education, consultation, and resources.

-Rev Richard Bunch was ordained in 2006 and currently serves with his wife, Rev Victoria Bunch, as co-minister at Unity of Richmond, Va.
+Rev Richard Bunch was ordained in 2006 and currently serves as minister at Unity of Richmond, Va.
 He has served on the Unity Worldwide Ministries Eastern Region Board as president, vice-president and treasurer.
 His service to Unity Worldwide Ministries includes being a member of the Prosperity Team, the Finance Team and the Alternative Ordination Team.
 He has been a member of Unity since 1997 and served in his home church, Unity of El Paso, Texas, as spiritual leader for five years.

 Richard’s mission is “Transformed Lives, Transforming the World.”
 Richard has a master’s degree in Financial Services and was a licensed Unity teacher.
 He was the founder and president of a multi-corporate financial consulting and sales company, served on numerous nonprofit boards, and was active in local interfaith councils.